 The pupils are encouraged to bring in their own healthy snack of fruit or vegetable each morning.
 Children are not allowed to eat any other type of snack at break time unless they have a particular dietary need such as diabetes and have had permission from their teacher.
-Children are encouraged to compost their waste and this is used in the school garden.
-Children should not bring in mid-morning snacks in a 'wrapper' but in a Tupperware container in order to cut down on waste in the school.
+Children should not bring in mid-morning snacks in a 'wrapper' but in a named Tupperware container in order to cut down on waste in the school.